madrisan/pyxymon/README.md

     # The default criticity is 'xymon.msg.OK'

     xymon.msg.title('Title in the xymon check page')
-    xymon.msg.section('Section containing the lines you need to display') xymon.msg.footer(version)
+    xymon.msg.section('Section Title', 'Text containing the lines you want to display')
+    # You can add here other sections, if required.
+    xymon.msg.footer(version)
     xymon.send()